 Save Thousands on Your Next HVAC Project with CPA

 Now more than ever, organizations are doing all they can to reduce operating costs and capital expenditures.
-Despite widespread social and economic shutdowns amid the COVID-19 crisis, many community institutions still need to replace critical HVAC equipment to ensure that systems are operational once we can return to our buildings.
-In this article, we’ll dive into our most recent HVAC RFP and pull back the curtain on the ways that our group purchases help organizations save significant amounts of money.
+In this article, we’ll dive into a HVAC RFP and pull back the curtain on the ways that our group purchases help organizations save money.

 Every time we do one of these RFPs, we learn more about the industry and how to help our members get the best deal, while choosing reliable contractors.
 We wanted to share some of the key learnings with you in the hopes of helping you be more informed the next time you need to make a large (and expensive) HVAC decision.